bk/pdc/README.md

 - Create the directory `~/.config/pdc/` and copy `defaults.yaml` there.
 - Edit your copy of `defaults.yaml` to suit your needs.

+## Command line options

+The following options can be specified before the list of files to be processed, i.e. `pdc [OPTIONS] FILES`.

+- `-c YAML_FILE` or `--config=YAML_FILE`: Specify main config file.
+The default is `~/.config/pdc/defaults.yaml`.
+This file must exist.
+A file name without a leading directory path will be looked for first in the working directory and then in `~/.config/pdc/`.

+- `-t FORMAT` or `--to=FORMAT` or `--formats=FORMAT`: Output format override.
+May be repeated, e.g. `--to pdf --to html`, or specified as a single comma-separated string, e.g `-t pdf,html`.

+- `-i YAML_FILE` or `--include-yaml=YAML_FILE`: Read extra config file and merge with settings in document.
+Corresponds to `include` key in `pdc` section of document meta.
+Will be looked for in `~/.config/pdc/` unless found via the working directory.

+- `-d DIRNAME` or `--output-dir=DIRNAME`: Output files to this directory.
+If set to the special value `auto` (the default), the output directory will have the same name as the (first) input file, except that the extension is replaced with `.pdc`.
+The default output directory for files generated from `myfile.md` is thus `myfile.pdc`.
+If set to a false value or the empty string, the output directory will be the current working directory.

+- `-n TARGETNAME` or `--target-name=TARGETNAME`: Name (without directory or extension) of output files.
+The default is the same basename as the first input file.

+- `-h` or `--help`: Shows a summary of the options.

 ## Requirements

 Obviously, perl, pandoc and pandoc-citeproc need to be installed and in your `$PATH`.
 The normal requirements for pandoc itself also apply.